 New Content Ideas

-Google Alerts is also an excellent tool for finding new content ideas and potential keywords to target.
 Keep an eye on discussion forums to see what questions people are asking about your product or the problems your product solves.
 Then, brainstorm content that answers the questions.
-Watch for niche and long-tail keywords to target.
+Look for long-tail keywords to target.

 For example, are people asking, “How do I research competitor keywords?”
 Make an article that directly answers that question rather than targeting a broader term like “competitor research.”